We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Bursitis of the shoulder is a painful inflammation in the shoulder joint.
-It is common, treatable, and often heals within months.
 Rest and gentle exercises can speed up recovery.

 Bursitis is an inflammation of the bursae.
 The bursae are small, fluid-filled sacs found near joints.
 They act as a cushion between moving parts in the joint to stop muscles, bones, and tendons from rubbing together.

 When a shoulder bursa gets irritated, it becomes inflamed and grows in size.
 This means there is less space in the shoulder for muscles and tendons to move around, which can cause pain and a loss of movement in the shoulder.

 Overuse of the shoulder joint, an injury, or chronic conditions, such as rheumatoid arthritis, can cause shoulder bursitis.